2

 “Usually, no one would think twice and just trawl with a typical two-arm tunnel net, yeah?”

-Rubal’s blue eyes blinked in astonishment, and while he didn’t mean badly by it, Terra could only respond with a bitter smile.
+Rubal’s blue eyes blinked in astonishment, and while he didn’t mean badly, Terra could only muster a bitter smile in response.

 It was up to Mora to save the situation.
 “Not thinking is... difficult for this girl.
 There’s no reason for it.
-She’s just that sort of girl, that’s all we can say.
+All we can say is that she’s just that sort of girl.
 It’s like how not everyone can throw nets just because they’re women.”

 “That so, Terra?”
 Rubal asked Terra, who nodded.

 “How do I put this… It’s like Oba-sama said.
-It’s true I’m bad with nets, but not because I can’t make them, I go way overboard instead…”
+It’s true I’m bad with nets but, it's not because I can’t make them, I go way overboard instead…”

 “Well, I guess you could say it’s something like that.”
 In proper agreement, Terra nodded.

-“Hmm, that might be true, but it could help with the next candidate.
+“Hmm, that may be true, but it could help with the next candidate.
 Don’t you think some details would be useful?
-I really don’t know your type…”
+I really don’t know your type...”

-“Do I have to say what I like for this to work out?
+“Do I have to spell out what I like for this to work?
 Honestly, I just want a twister so I can sail my boat!”
 Terra said with a gentle smile, but it had the opposite effect.

-She had hurt her aunt, who replied, “My, that may be so, but…” then awkwardly averted her eyes.
+She had hurt her aunt, who replied, “My, that may be, but…” then awkwardly averted her eyes.

 “We can arrange something!
-As much as we can to meet your expectations—Also, just making sure although I’m already quite certain, but the whole time you didn’t have any issues with their looks, hmm?”
+As much as we can to meet your expectations—also, although I'm already quite certain, I just want to make sure...but you haven't had any issues with their looks this whole time, hmm?”

 “Well, I guess.”